 (H) A retirant who elected to receive a partial lump sum option payment, as defined in rule 145-1-65 of the Administrative Code, shall have the partial lump sum option payment accounted for upon the recomputation of the retirant's benefit.

 (I) Any request for a change of plan of payment or of beneficiary shall be made on a form approved by the public employees retirement board.
 If a retirant dies prior to the retirement system's receipt of the form, the retirant's request for a change of plan of payment or beneficiary is void.

-(J) For those retirants whose benefit is commenced under plan B in accordance with section 401(a)(9) of the Internal Revenue Code and the regulations thereunder, not later than one year after the effective date of the benefit described in this paragraph, a retirant who was married on the effective date of the benefit may elect plan A, C, or D based on the actuarial equivalent of the retirant's single life annuity as determined by the board and designate the retirant's current spouse as beneficiary.
-The election shall be made on a form approved the retirement system and shall be effective on the effective date of the benefit paid under plan B. Any benefit overpayment may be recovered as provided in section 145.563 of the Revised Code.
+(J) For those retirants whose benefit is commenced under the single-life plan in accordance with section 401(a)(9) of the Internal Revenue Code of 1986, 26 U.S.C.A.
+401, and the regulations thereunder, not later than one year after the effective date of the benefit described in this paragraph, a retirant who was married on the effective date of the benefit may elect the joint-life plan based on the actuarial equivalent of the retirant's single life annuity as determined by the board and designate the retirant's current spouse as beneficiary.
+The election shall be made on a form approved the retirement system and shall be effective on the effective date of the benefit paid under the single-life plan.
+Any benefit overpayment may be recovered as provided in section 145.563 of the Revised Code.